Nexiauk/duality/README.md

 * Help with generator expressions instead of looping through a whole file - [geeksforgeeks](https://www.geeksforgeeks.org/python/python-find-dictionary-matching-value-in-list/)
 * Help understanding class methods and static methods [djangocentral.com](https://djangocentral.com/classmethod-and-staticmethod-explained/)
 * Help sorting with lambda in Python [stackoverflow.com](https://stackoverflow.com/questions/3766633/how-to-sort-with-lambda-in-python)
+* Help creating a constraint on the UserCards model to prevent owners having more than one Usercard for the same Character - [forum.djangoprojects.com](https://forum.djangoproject.com/t/how-to-make-a-django-uniqueconstraint-that-checks-fields-in-a-position-independant-way/19062)